sarahunf/exploding-elves/README.md

 ## Project Overview
 - **Entities:** The main actors are elves, each with their own state and behaviors.
 - **Spawning:** Elves are spawned via configurable spawners and can replicate under certain conditions.
-- **Interaction:** Elves interact with each other and the environment, including collisions and explosions.
+- **Interaction:** Elves interact with each other and the environment, including collisions, explosions and replication.
-- **UI:** The game features a UI for pausing, restarting, and quitting, following a clear separation of concerns.
+- **UI:** The game features a UI for pausing, restarting, and quitting, following a clear separation of concerns and a UI for controlling actors behavior.

 ## Key Design Patterns